Assistive technology items may help you complete tasks without the help of another person or to be more independent with daily tasks.

 Speech Therapists and Occupational Therapists can be a valuable asset in knowing what technology might help you the most.

 Contact Yuriy Zinchuk at The Arc of Tri-Cities, if you have any questions or would like to know more information about Assistive Techology.

-New to Proloquo2Go, the iOS communicating app, Click here for help!
+New to Proloquo2Go, the iOS communicating app?
+Click here for a Starting Guide!

 Need Help redeeming the code for your iOS app and putting the app onto your iPad?

-Here is a video to show you how: https://youtu.be/qpCcKsj6OyM
+Here is a video showing step by step instructions: https://youtu.be/qpCcKsj6OyM

 If you are still experiencing problems or need the e-mail with the code re-sent to you, please contact Yuriy Zinchuk at firstname.lastname@example.org or 509-783-1131, ext.
 109.